mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 13- Pagination

-So, earlier you learned about the *limit* method
+So, earlier we learned about the *limit* method.
+A method that goes hand in hand with *limit* method is the *skip* method.
+And we use this to impliment *pagination*.
+Let me show you how this works.
+So, let's define a constant, called *pageNumber*, this can be *1, 2, 3* whatever.
+So, let'set this to two.
+We have another constant called *pageSize* set to *10*.
+So I've hardcoded this